pt2121/pt2121.github.io/README.md

 Thanks for visiting Prat's GitHub IO!

 I'm a mobile app developer interested in wearable technologies.
-I'm learning functional programming/reactive programming.
+I'm learning functional programming and reactive programming.
 Also, I had done some research in search, web mining and machine learning when I was a PhD student.

 More about me: